 Common Injuries from Rear-end collisions

-The complication in a whiplash injury is that, immediately after the collision, the victim may not experience the pain or the discomfort due to the adrenaline rush.
+The complication in a whiplash injury is that, immediately after the collision, the victim may not experience pain or discomfort due to the adrenaline rush.

 Bone and Rib Fractures